 We first went to the Military Aviation Museum Biplanes and Triplanes airshow in 2012.
 What a great display of WWI planes!

-...and there were rumors the museum might go away…
+There were rumors at one time that the museum might close…

 ...but it didn’t.
 We went back in 2014 for their WWII show and it was terrific.

 They say, “The Military Aviation Museum is home to one of the largest private collections of World War I and World War II era military aircraft in the world.”